-She sipped a little from the spoon, raising her brows as she slurped up the rest.
-Travis grinned as she dipped the spoon repeatedly until she was finally scraping the bowl, looking for more.
+She sipped a little from the spoon, raising her brows, then slurped up the rest.
+Travis grinned while she dipped the spoon repeatedly until she was finally scraping the bowl, looking for more.

 “Told ya it was good.”
 Travis held a hand up.
 “I’ll refill.
 You look like you haven’t eaten in days.
 Feel like it.”
 He went back to the pot and filled the bowl up then stopped.
 “Yeah.
 That’s one of my weirdnesses.
 I feel other creatures.
 When they hurt.
 Or are happy.”
 He glanced furtively at his guest.
 “But I don’t… I’m not crazy.
 Really.
 People, they’re too much for me.
 But animals are just right.
 And you.”
 He looked at her curiously.
 “You hurt.
 Your arm and leg.
 Hungry too.
 Are scared.
 But, you’re not like, a total mess.
 Like people are.
 It’s actually kinda refreshing.”

-He sat back down and held the bowl out again as his guest promptly emptied it.
+He sat back down and held the bowl out again while his guest promptly emptied it.
 He smiled, nodding.
 “And now that feels good.
 You were making me hungry for a bit.”

 The woman put the spoon back in the bowl and winced as she adjusted her arm.